 Anthony Friend, Artistic Director

-Anthony Friend is a clarinettist, writer and concert promoter who founded the Bandstand Chamber Festival in 2020.
-He joins the Solem Quartet in a performance of Brahms' Clarinet Quintet on 10 September.
+Anthony Friend is a clarinettist, writer and concert promoter who founded the Bandstand Chamber Festival and Spotlight Chamber Concerts in 2020.

 A keen exponent of contemporary and twentieth-century music, he is co-founder of Filthy Lucre, an immersive, mixed-genre new music night which moves from concert to club night.
 He has played Terry Riley’s In C at King’s Place with Katia and Marielle Labèque, and has worked with groups such as the Hermes Experiment, the Riot Ensemble and Ensemble x.y.